13 Nov 2023

 If you're new to heuristic reviews or haven't done one in a while, give it a shot.
 It might sound complex, but the impact it can have on your designs is worth it.
 Stakeholders who prefer quantitative (over qualitative) data are often more likely to grasp these metrics.

-In sum, heuristic reviews are a practical, repeatable, technique to score, measure and prioritize which design aspects to improve, and why.
+In sum, heuristic reviews are a practical, repeatable, technique to score, measure, and prioritize which design elements to improve, and why.
 They might not be flashy, but they sure can make an enormous difference in optimizing designs that captivate users with seamless interactions.

 Elevate your research practice